 In addition to the Common Application, Boston College requires that you also submit the following forms.
 These forms can be printed and mailed (see below for address) or submitted electronically at www.commonapp.org.

-› The School Form and Counselor Letter of Recommendation - Your counselor or school official should submit this form.
+› The School Report and Counselor Recommendation Form - Your counselor or school official should submit these forms.
 If your school uses its own school form, we will also accept that document.
 Traditionally the school form is submitted with a letter of recommendation from your college counselor and your official transcript.

 › Teacher Evaluations - You are required to submit two teacher evaluations as part of your application to Boston College.
 We recommend that these evaluations are written by teachers who have taught you in one of the five main academic subject areas (English, social studies, science, math, or foreign language).

 › Mid-Year Grade Report - We strongly recommend that you submit the Mid-Year Grade Report as soon as these grades are available.
 This form should be completed and submitted by your counselor or designated school official.

 When you apply to Boston College, you must submit your application to one of the four undergraduate divisions at the University.
 Before you submit your application, we encourage you to learn more about each of the undergraduate divisions by clicking on the links below.

 The Carroll School of Management